dhes/ColonoscopyPolyp/input/pagecontent/index.md

 See how cpSpecimen is now shown as cpSpecimen[n] indicating there may be more than one specimen.
 Note also that cpSpecimen is an element of the cpDiagnosticReport profile.

 The model patterned after the [FHIR DiagnosticReport example showing a laboratory report with multiple specimens and panels](https://hl7.org/fhir/diagnosticreport-example-ghp.json.html).
-It uses the base DiagnosticReport resource to pull the report together.
+It uses the  DiagnosticReport resource to pull the information together.

 Here are the constraints:

 ```
  1 * status from cp-diagnostic-report-final-or-amended
  2 * category 1..1
- 3 * category = $DiagnosticServiceSectionId#SP "Surgical Pathology" // $DiagnosticServiceSectionId a.k.a.
-HL-7 v2-0074
+ 3 * category = $DiagnosticServiceSectionId#SP "Surgical Pathology"
  4 * code = $SNOMEDCT#122645001 "Polyp from large intestine obtained by polypectomy (specimen)"
  5 * effective[x] 1..1
  6 * effective[x] only dateTime